UK MOT Testing Guide

-Crown Copyright, sourced from VOSA/DVSA 4 March 2014
+Crown Copyright, sourced from DVSA July 2017

-The MOT Test in Britain started in around 1960, but is now regulated by the European Union through what is called a ‘Directive’.
+The MOT Test in Britain started in 1960, but is now regulated by the European Union through what is called a ‘Directive’.
 This sets out the minimum inspection requirements for MOT Testing throughout Europe, including Britain.

 In practice though, some EU member countries decide to have a more stringent check.
 For example, the minimum times required for an MOT by the EU is that the first MOT check must be by the time a vehicle is four years old, and at least two yearly thereafter (a 4-2-2 year regimen), but in Britain the first test must be by the time a vehicle is three years old, and then annually.
 Another example, whilst not needed by the EU, in Southern Ireland the exhaust system must undergo a noise check with a noise-meter during their MOT.